bhopals/java-spring/spring-boot-microservices-with-spring-cloud/README.md

 - XI.
 Logs - Treat logs as event streams
 - XII.
 Admin processes - Run admin/management tasks as one-off processes

+### Tips and Tricks for IntelliJ

+- Create Workspace to bring in all the microservices Projects (Instead of Juggling b/w different windows)
+- To do that:

+  - Create an EMPTY Directory using Terminal
+  - Open IntelliJ, create new Project -> select "Empty Project" -> select the above created directory -> finish
+  - Now do `git clone` all the microservices projects that you intended to bring in.

+  - Now Add those projects into the workspace as Module
+    - File -> New -> Module -> Module from Existing Source -> Select Project that we have cloned (one by one)
+    - Select "Import Module from externals" -> Select Maven -> Finish

 ### Reference

 - Repo - https://sfg-beer-works.github.io/brewery-api/#tag/Beer-Service